agilebits/onepassword-app-extension/README.md

 The sample project depends upon having the latest version of Xcode 6, as well as the 1Password Beta installed on your iOS device.

 <!---
 If you are developing for OS X, you can enable betas within the 1Password > Preferences > Updates window (as shown [here](i.agilebits.com/Preferences_197C0C6B.png)) and enabling the _Include beta builds_ checkbox.
-Mac App Store users should [download the webstore version](https://agilebits.com/downloads) in order to enable betas.
+Mac App Store users should [download the web store version](https://agilebits.com/downloads) in order to enable betas.
 -->

 To join the 1Password Beta, you will need to [enroll in the 1Password for iOS Beta program](https://agilebits.com/beta_signups/signup).
 Be sure to mention in your application that you are an app developer and planning to add 1Password support.